 La Sportiva TC Pro

-America's top trad climber, Tommy Caldwell, helped design these high-top beasts that now bear his initials.
-But don't attribute the popularity of the TC Pro to Tommy's celebrity, rather these shoes owe their ubiquitous status at American trad meccas to their outstanding ability to slay cracks.
-And they're particularly good at doing that all day long, for what would otherwise be pitch after painful pitch in an ordinary shoe.
+America's top trad climber, Tommy Caldwell, helped design these high-top powerhouses that now bear his initials.
+But don't attribute the popularity of the TC Pro shoes to Tommy's celebrity; rather, they owe their ubiquitous status at American trad meccas to their outstanding ability to slay cracks.
+They're particularly good at doing that all day long, for what would otherwise be pitch after painful pitch in an ordinary shoe.
 To achieve this, they're built on a stiff P3 midsole that provides excellent support for utilizing tiny edges and a sturdy platform for enduring relentless foot jams.
-These shoes also provide this support without totally compromising their sensitivity.
+These shoes also supply this support without totally sacrificing their sensitivity.

-The TC Pro, however, is a specialized piece of equipment.
-Although it offers unmatched performance in cracks that are hand-sized and wider, its large toe box is less effective for thinner splitters.
-The flat sole that keeps your foot in a comfortable relaxed position, also limits the design's usefulness on overhanging terrain.
-Nevertheless, these drawbacks do little to detract from the TC Pro's overall awesomeness, and it's our top recommendation for long multi-pitch adventures or cruxy crack test pieces.
+Despite their ubiquity, however, the TC Pro really should be viewed as a specialized piece of equipment.
+Although they offer unmatched performance in cracks that are hand-sized and wider, their large toe box is less effective for thin splitters.
+The flat sole that keeps your foot in a comfortable, relaxed position also limits its usefulness on overhanging terrain.
+Nevertheless, these drawbacks do little to detract from the TC Pro's overall awesomeness, and it's our top recommendation for long multi-pitch adventures or moderate crack cragging.